-• A DBMS performs several important functions that guarantee the integrity and consistency of the data in the database.
+A DBMS performs several important functions that guarantee the integrity and consistency of the data in the database.
 Most of those functions are transparent to end users, and most can be achieved only through the use of a DBMS.

 1. Data dictionary management.

-The DBMS stores definitions of the data elements and their relationships (metadata) in a data dictionary.
-The DBMS uses the data dictionary to look up the required data component structures and relationships, thus relieving you from having to code such complex relationships in each program.
-Additionally, any changes made in a database structure are automatically recorded in the data dictionary, thereby freeing you from having to modify all of the programs that access the changed structure.
-In other words, the DBMS provides data abstraction, and it removes structural and data dependency from the system.
+- The DBMS stores definitions of the data elements and their relationships (metadata) in a data dictionary. - The DBMS uses the data dictionary to look up the required data component structures and relationships, thus relieving you from having to code such complex relationships in each program. - Additionally, any changes made in a database structure are automatically recorded in the data dictionary, thereby freeing you from having to modify all of the programs that access the changed structure.

 2. Data storage management.

-The DBMS creates and manages the complex structures required for data storage, thus relieving you from the difficult task of defining and programming the physical data characteristics.
-A modern DBMS provides storage not only for the data, but also for related data entry forms or screen definitions, report definitions, data validation rules, procedural code, structures to handle video and picture formats, and so on.
-Data storage performance is also important for database management tuning.
-Performance tuning relates to the activities that make the database perform more efficiently in terms of storage and access speed.
-Although the user sees the database as a single data storage unit, the DBMS actually stores the database in multiple physical data files.
+- The DBMS creates and manages the complex structures required for data storage, thus relieving you from the difficult task of defining and programming the physical data characteristics. - A modern DBMS provides storage for the data, data entry forms or screen definitions, report definitions, data validation rules, procedural code, structures to handle video and picture formats, and so on. - Data storage management is also important for database performance tuning.
+Performance tuning relates to the activities that make the database perform more efficiently in terms of storage and access speed. - Although the user sees the database as a single data storage unit, the DBMS actually stores the database in multiple physical data files.

 3. Data transformation and presentation.

-The DBMS transforms entered data to conform to required data structures.
-The DBMS relieves you of the chore of making a distinction between the logical data format and the physical data format.
-That is, the DBMS formats the physically retrieved
+- The DBMS transforms entered data to conform to required data structures. - The DBMS relieves you of the chore of making a distinction between the logical data format and the physical data format. - That is, the DBMS formats the physically retrieved data to make it conform to the user's logical expectations.
+For example, imagine an enterprise database used by a multinational company. - An end user in England would expect to enter data such as July 11, 2008 as "11/07/2008."
+In contrast, the same date would be entered in the United States as "07/11/2008."
+Regardless of the data presentation format, the DBMS must manage the date in the proper format for each country.

 4. Security management.

-The DBMS creates a security system that enforces user security and data privacy.
-Security rules determine which users can access the database, which data items each user can access, and which data operations (read, add, delete, or modify) the user can perform.
+- The DBMS creates a security system that enforces user security and data privacy. - Security rules determine which users can access the database, which data items each user can access, and which data operations (read, add, delete, or modify) the user can perform.
 This is especially important in multiuser database systems.

 5. Multiuser access control.

-To provide data integrity and data consistency, the DBMS uses sophisticated algorithms to ensure that multiple users can access the database concurrently without compromising the integrity of the database.
-Data Consistency refers to the usability of data; we want data to be constant in time and for us to be capable of using and showing them in different ways without changing their structure.
+• To provide data integrity and data consistency, the DBMS uses sophisticated algorithms to ensure that multiple users can access the

+- database concurrently without compromising the integrity of the database. - Data Consistency refers to the usability of data; we want data to be constant in time and for us to be capable of using and showing them in different ways without changing their structure.

 6. Backup and recovery management.

-The DBMS provides backup and data recovery to ensure data safety and integrity.
-Current DBMS systems provide special utilities that allow the DBA to perform routine and special backup and restore procedures.
-Recovery management deals with the recovery of the database after a failure, such as a bad sector in the disk or a power failure.
+- The DBMS provides backup and data recovery to ensure data safety and integrity.
+Current DBMS systems provide special utilities that allow the DBA to perform routine and special backup and restore procedures. - Recovery management deals with the recovery of the database after a failure, such as a bad sector in the disk or a power failure.
 Such capability is critical to preserving the database's integrity.

 7. Data integrity management.

-The DBMS promotes and enforces integrity rules, thus minimizing data redundancy and maximizing data consistency.
-The data relationships stored in the data dictionary are used to enforce data integrity.
+- The DBMS promotes and enforces integrity rules, thus minimizing data redundancy and maximizing data consistency. - The data relationships stored in the data dictionary are used to enforce data integrity.
 Ensuring data integrity is especially important in transaction-oriented database systems.